Edit this wiki page Follow

 Anomalies

 Anomalies are spots where standard physics have been defied, producing a variety of traps, some more deadly than others.
 Several varieties exist, from mild electric shocks to near invisible tornado-like whirlwinds and Burning Anomalies.
-If you maintain a keen eye while playing, you will notice air or light distortions that will give their locations away.
+If players maintain a keen eye while playing, they will notice air or light distortions that will give their locations away.
 Anomalies also produce Artifacts and different Anomalies denote a differing possible Artifact.
 Anomalies always change location after a Blowout.

 List of Anomalies: